hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 #### Step 4: Onboarding Faber, Acme, Thrift and Government by Steward

-**Now, Faber, Acme, Thrift and Government should establish a Connection with the Steward.**
+**Faber, Acme, Thrift and Government should now establish a Connection with the Steward.**

 Each connection is actually a pair of Pairwise-Unique Identifiers (DIDs).
 The one DID is owned by one party to the connection and the second by another.